When you form an LLC your business gets privileged tax benefits like self-employment deductions and business expense write-offs.

-Any expenses directed toward advertising, marketing, and/or promotions are deductible expenses.
+Any expenses directed toward advertising, marketing, and/or promotions is a tax deduction.
 This includes but is not limited to logo creation, printing business cards, website updates, printing costs, and social media marketing.
 Some businesses also use large advertising mediums like billboards and television commercials.

 Business insurance includes any kind of protection required to run a business safely.
-Though the insurance varies based on business type, there are several premiums you can deduct.
-They include policies such as property coverage, employee health insurance, liability insurance, property coverages, and employee compensation.
-(Related Article: Business Insurance)
+Though the insurance varies based on business type, there are several premiums you could deduct, including those for property coverage, employee health insurance, general liability insurance, workers' compensation insurance, or professional liability insurance.

 Business Loan Interest and Bank Fees

-You can compute home office deductions by calculating the cost, multiplying by the area's square footage, and subtracting the value from the total.
-Conversely, you can deploy the IRS option where you deduct $5 per square foot of the office space for a maximum of 300 feet.
-(Related Reading: How to Start a Small Business from Home)
+You can compute your home office deduction by calculating the cost, multiplying by the area's square footage, and subtracting the value from the total.
+Alternatively, you can use the IRS simplified method, where you deduct $5 per square foot of office space for a maximum of 300 feet.

 Legal and Professional Fees